-Have you ever spent a lot of time and a lot of effort creating a product or a service only to find out it’s not what the client wanted?
-Quite deflating, isn’t it?
+Have you ever spent a lot of time and a lot of effort creating a product or a service only to find out it’s not heard the voice of the customer?
+Quite deflating.
 And sometimes, that kind of waste could be fatal to a company.

-Many companies think they know what their clients want.
-Very few take the time to investigate and confirm.
-In the Six Sigma DMAIC process, we don’t want to guess, we want to be certain.
+Many companies think they know what their clients want, but very few take the time to investigate and confirm.
+We don’t want to guess in the Six Sigma DMAIC process; we want to be sure.
 To do so, we reach out to our customers, clients, partners, and suppliers to ensure we hear what is really important to them.

 Voice of Customer Overview

 The better you deliver the customer requirements, the higher the customer satisfaction.
-Very satisfied customers are loyal and may even help to promote your products and services.
+Delighted customers are loyal and may even help to promote your products and services.

 Many people fall into the trap of assuming the customers’ needs based on prior experience.
 To truly understand, you have to ask and clarify continually.
-Your customers’ wants and needs are always changing.
-If you do not know what your customer wants, how can you possibly know if you are delivering what is expected of you?
+Your customers’ wants and needs are constantly changing.
+If you do not know what your customer desires, how can you possibly know if you are delivering what is expected?

-How do we find the Voice of Client?
+How do we find the Voice of Customer?

 evolution of voice of client